tuxfuxch/yarc/readme.md

   * Set how many items are shown in lists (so that you mobile browser does not crash because of an image overload)
   * Preview pictures for movies are compressed (tell in settings how much)
   * Reads languages out of the file name in your collection (read more about in the according chapter)
-  * Search directly in YouTube and let it play on XBMC (still beta)
+  * Search directly in YouTube and let it play on Kdoi (still beta)
   * Start add-ons without navigating through the menu
-  * Send a text-string from the yarc-GUI to a text field in XBMC
+  * Send a text-string from the yarc-GUI to a text field in Kodi

 ###Download